Safiamoon/FoodRecipeApp/README.md

-# Foos recipe app using ReactJs & React Hooks
+# Food recipe app using ReactJs & React Hooks

-This app is developed for learning purpose
+This app is developed for learning purpose.

 ## How to run